A Beginner's Guide to Camping Holidays in the UK

 What to wear on a camping trip

 When it comes to appropriate camping clothing, it goes without saying that it's best to pack easy-care, machine-washable items that you don't mind getting dirty.
 That being said, the most important thing to keep in mind is layers – at the very least you definitely won't regret bringing along a cosy fleece!
 It's always well worth checking out the weather forecast for your destination and packing in accordance.
 But, even if the daytime promises to be hot, be prepared for temperatures to plummet at night time.
-It's wise to pack a warm coat or puffer jacket for when it gets frosty overnight, and of course a water-repellent or waterproof windbreaker is an outdoors essential come rain or shine in daylight hours.
-To keep your body temperature regulated at night, opt for warm pyjamas as well as gloves and a wooly hat that you can comfortably sleep in; though seemingly minor accessories, the latter two are items you won't want to find yourself without unless it's sweltering!
+It's wise to pack warmer clothing for if and when it gets chilly overnight and, on top of that, a water-repellent or waterproof windbreaker is an outdoors essential come rain or shine in daylight hours.
+In cold conditions, to keep your body temperature regulated at night, opt for warm pyjamas as well as gloves and a wooly hat that you can comfortably sleep in; though seemingly minor accessories, the latter two are items you won't want to find yourself without unless it's sweltering!
 Other sensible camping gear to bring along includes a baseball cap and sunglasses, plus a sturdy pair of shoes (such as hiking boots) and an easy-to-slip on pair for middle-of-the-night bathroom trips.
 And of course, don't forget socks and underwear (trust us, they're easy to miss off the list).
 All things considered, the key is to choose soft and stretchy clothing that will give you total freedom of movement when pitching your tent, setting off for a walk or rolling up your sleeping bag.
 For added comfort whatever the weather, prioritise quick-dry clothing, usually made from polyester microfibre.
-If you can dress to successfully defend yourself against cold weather and damp, we promise your overall camping experience will be ten times more enjoyable!
+If you can dress to successfully defend yourself against cool temperatures and damp conditions, we promise your overall camping experience will be ten times more enjoyable!

 Feeling ready to set off on a little adventure?